ekhadley/deepgrid/README.md

 .
 Note that $\large R(\tau, \alpha)$ is not the only choice that can be made.
 Several choices, all related to the wider concept of the "value" of a particular  set of actions or states, can be chosen.

-This algorithm is on-policy, or online, meaning we can only update our policy using experience collected with this exact version.
+This algorithm is on-policy, or online, meaning we can only update our policy using experience generated by the current exact weights.
 Once we update our weights, the experience we collected cannot be used again.

 In the files, vanilla and vpo refer to vanilla policy optimization. rtg refers to the fact that the "weight" of each action in the loss function is the so-called "reward-to-go": the sum of all rewards